-Additionally, some of the wells in the groundwater level monitoring network are only sampled annually resulting in a temporal data gap.
-Thus, SVBGSA will work with MCWRA to update monitoring protocols for these well to be sampled at least twice a year as is required by SGMA.
+Commented [A022]: Folded under the broader heading of Data, Monitoring, and Reporting.
+Groundwater levels updated based on expanded monitoring network.
+ISW added based on new approach. monitoring protocols for these well to be sampled at least twice a year as is required by SGMA.
 Moreover, for wells in the monitoring network that lack well construction information, SVBGSA will try to address that data gap.